 Who is a Financial Planning Advisor?

-A Financial Planning Advisor, also known as a financial advisor or financial planner, is a professional who helps individuals and organizations manage their finances and achieve their financial goals.
-They provide guidance on various financial matters, including investments, retirement planning, insurance, tax planning, and estate planning.
+A Financial Planning Advisor, also known as a financial advisor or financial planner, is a professional who helps individuals and families manage their finances and achieve their financial goals.
+They provide guidance on various aspects of financial planning, including investments, retirement planning, insurance, tax planning, and estate planning.

 Key Responsibilities: